7 steps to create an impactful customer service philosophy

 Issue-centric philosophies are focused on solving specific issues that customers have on a case-by-case basis.
 This means that every issue is approached as its own separate event.
 Customer-centric philosophies approach both issue and customer as a unified package.
 This typically requires a log that includes customer support histories and internal notes about issues the customer experienced in the past.
 Customer-centric philosophies may often take further resources for implementation and may not be feasible or applicable for all businesses, but could increase your customer loyalty significantly.

 3. Consider your customers.

 Put yourself into your customer’s shoes.
 What are your customer's expectations?
 How can you apply what you learned about them when you assessed their goals and needs?
 This step involves putting that analysis into action.

 Consider the types of service or support they want from your business.
-How do they wish to communicate about issues or get updates on product releases or company-sponsored events?
+How do they wish to communicate about issues or get updates on product releases, marketing communications or company-sponsored events?
 This may include quick response times for issue-related calls, simplified automated voice services, or curated email marketing strategies for awareness of promotions, products, or events.

 4. Incorporate accessibility, self-service, and automation.

 While some customer service techniques are best performed via a one-to-one interaction, like to answer questions, provide your customer with product information or guide a sale, some customers enjoy effortless experiences or low-effort ways to help themselves.

-You can meet this need with clear, simple troubleshooting articles or online content that covers product or industry-specific issues.
+You can meet this need with clear, simple troubleshooting articles, live chats or online content that covers product or industry-specific issues.
 You can also create automated marketing campaigns to provide a welcome, personalized order notification, or rewards—all of which can cover topics that you know they are interested in or need to learn more about without involving customer service representatives.

 5. Focus on consistency.